physrisk/website-source/articles/2016/dynamical-correlated-spin-model.md

 boundaries any single domain would disappear, then the movement is canceled.

-Bellow you should see an interactive app, which may be used to test this model.
+Below you should see an interactive app, which may be used to test this model.
 Namely, observe that for even \\\(  d \\\) the dynamical model generates a q-Gaussian PDF of total spin.
 For odd \\\(  d \\\) small deviation (to the right side) from the q-Gaussian PDF will be observed.